pjfl/p5-app-notitia/var/docs/en/posts/emails/backup_data_email.md

 Dear [% first_name %],

-The application backup completed and created [% file %] which is [% size %] long
+The application backup completed and created [% relpath %] which is [% size %] long

 Regards